 8. This Instrument incorporates by reference the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), Arlington, VA, American Psychiatric Association, 2013.
-A copy of this document is available from the offices of the Repatriation Medical Authority, Level 8, 259 Queen St, Brisbane, Queensland 4000, by contacting the Registrar on telephone (07) 3815 9404.
+A copy of this document is available from the offices of the Repatriation Medical Authority, Level 8, Bank of Queensland Building, 259 Queen St, Brisbane Queensland 4000, by contacting the Registrar on telephone (07) 3815 9404.